MicrosoftDocs/memdocs/memdocs/intune/fundamentals/windows-virtual-desktop-multi-session.md

 11. On the **Scope tags** page, optionally add the scope tags you want to apply to this profile > **Next**.
 For more information about scope tags, see [Use role-based access control and scope tags for distributed IT](../fundamentals/scope-tags.md).
 12. On the **Review + create** page, choose **Create** to create the profile.

-### Administration templates
+### Administrative templates

-Windows 10 Administrative Templates are supported for Windows 10 Enterprise multi-session by using the Settings catalog.
-There are some limitations:
+Windows 10 Administrative Templates are supported for Windows 10 Enterprise multi-session via the Settings catalog with some limitations:

-- All ADMX-backed policies are supported.
+- ADMX-backed policies are supported.
 Some policies are not yet available in the Settings catalog.
-- ADMX-ingested policies are not currently supported.
-This includes Office and Microsoft Edge settings available in Office administrative template files and Microsoft Edge administrative template files.
+- ADMX-ingested policies are supported, including Office and Microsoft Edge settings available in Office administrative template files and Microsoft Edge administrative template files.
 For a complete list of ADMX-ingested policy categories, see [Win32 and Desktop Bridge app policy configuration](/windows/client-management/mdm/win32-and-centennial-app-policy-configuration#overview).
+Some ADMX ingested settings will not be applicable to Windows 10 Enterprise multi-session.

+> [!NOTE]
+> The applicability of some ADMX based settings for applications like Microsoft Edge and Microsoft Office is not based on the Windows edition or version.
+To add these settings to your policy, you may have to remove any filters applied in the Settings Picker.

 ## Compliance and Conditional access